MChatzakis/BarnesHut-Simulation/README.md

 # BarnesHut-Simulation
-Implementing and parallelizing Barnes-Hut algorithm fot N-body simulation
+Implementing and parallelizing Barnes-Hut algorithm for N-body simulation

 ## Prerequisites
 To compile and run this program, the system must have the following prerequisites: \